 Other than that, be sure to grate your onion so it almost dissolves in the sauce.
 Then combine the butter, onion, peppers, and garlic in a small saucepan.

 Cook those down over medium heat for about five minutes an then add all the other sauce ingredients.

 Cook it down on low heat for about ten minutes and then remove it from the heat.
 If your wings aren’t ready to go when the sauce is done, don’t keep cooking the sauce because it will get too thick.
 Just remove it from the heat and then heat it up again when your wings are ready.

 Assuming your wings and sauce are ready to go though, just add them all to a large bowl and toss them together to coat the wings nicely in sauce.

-Serve these guys with blue cheese dressing and scallions.
+Serve these Apricot Habanero Wings with blue cheese dressing and scallions.

 And lots of cold drinks because guess what?
 These are hot.
 Very hot.